Paradise Valley Historic District

 The Paradise Valley Historic District is a national historic district that is located in East Bradford Township, Chester County, Pennsylvania.

 It was added to the National Register of Historic Places in 1992.

 History and architectural features

 This district encompasses twenty-five contributing buildings, ten contributing sites, and ten contributing structures that are located in rural Chester County.
 It includes a variety of vernacular stone farmhouses, bank barns, farm outbuildings, a stone bridge, two mill races, and a small family graveyard.
 Notable properties include the William Mercer Farm, Samuel Starr Farm, George Jefferis Farm, Thomas Price Farm, Spackman's Mill site, Hannum Mill site, and Enoch Pearson Farm.

-It was added to the National Register of Historic Places in 1992.